The Human Truth Foundation

 q=188.

-Cuba is positioned 40th in the world when it comes to its responsibility towards the environment.
+Cuba ranks 40th in the world regarding its responsibility towards the environment.
 This rank is calculated from 4 data sets.
-Cuba comes in the best 20 for its forested percent change 1990-201529 (one of the highest in The Americas).
-It does better than average in how quickly it ratified the 1993 Convention on Biological Diversity, its environmental performance30 and in annual meat consumption per person31.
+Cuba comes in the best 20 in its forested percent change 2000-202030.
+It does better than average in how quickly it ratified the 1993 Convention on Biological Diversity, its environmental performance31 and in reducing annual meat consumption per person32.

 Higher is better